CheckPointSW-Community/CPX-2025-automation-ws/README.md

 # CPX-2025-automation-ws
-Check Point Autmation workshop at CPX 2025, allowing engineers to get hands-on experience on the Check Point management API and the intergration with Terraform and Ansible
+Check Point Autmation workshop at CPX 2025, allowing engineers to get hands-on experience on the Check Point management API and the integration with Terraform and Ansible

 ## Lab 1 - Build simple Check Point policy with IAC using Terraform

-### Prepare the enviroment
+### Prepare the environment
-1. In this enviroment we strored the login information in these enviromental variables
+1. In this environment we stored the login information in these environmental variables
    * CHECKPOINT_API_KEY
    * CHECKPOINT_SERVER

-2. Review that the enviromental variables contains the neccessaru values by executing the following command in visual studio code teminal session connected to the orchestration server
+2. Review that the environmental variables contains the necessary values by executing the following command in visual studio code terminal session connected to the orchestration server
 ```bash
    printenv CHECKPOINT_API_KEY
    printenv CHECKPOINT_SERVER